-- Medicare doesn’t cover some of the biggest health care costs in retirement.
+- Medicare doesn’t cover some of the most common health costs

 - Part C: Medicare Advantage.
 Receive your Part A and Part B benefits — as well as additional services not covered by Medicare — by paying a monthly premium to a Medicare-approved private insurance company.

-Many people fill gaps in Medicare Parts A and B coverage by buying a supplemental policy called Medigap and a Part D prescription drug plan, or with a previously mentioned Medicare Advantage policy, which provides both medical and drug coverage from a private insurer.
+So what about costs Medicare doesn’t cover?
+Many people fill gaps in Parts A and B coverage by buying a supplemental policy called Medigap and a Part D prescription drug plan, or with a Medicare Advantage policy, which provides both medical and drug coverage from a private insurer.

 This is how the programs compare: